seltmann/collectionsConservationBio/README.md

 perportion of that species of insect that were on a red listed host 0.555555556		proportion = fraction
-0.047619048		probability is the perportion of species of insect found on red listed plant 0.157894737		probability of record in database vs sampling in the wild
+0.047619048		probability is the perportion of species of insect found on red listed plant 0.157894737		probability of record in database vs sampling in the wild, which has variables